milador/VirtualJoystick/README.md

 3. Setup Arduino IDE for your feather board according to the instructions on Adafruit website

 4. Verify and upload firmware code to your Feather Board

+5. Install <a href="https://play.google.com/store/apps/details?id=com.milador.virtualjoysticko">VirtualJoystick Android Application</a> in your Android Smartphone or Tablet

+6. Enable Bluetooth in your Android Device

+7. Enable Geo Location in your Android Device if you are using the application for the first time.
+Note: Android SDK 22 and above requires to enable Geolocation to use bluetooth features.
+You can disable Geolocation permission for the application after the first usage.

+## Hardware Setup Instructions

+1. Connect Adafruit Feather 32u4 Bluefruit LE to the Micro-B port of USB cable

+2. Connect USB A port of USB cable to your host device ( XAC or Computer )